 The NHMRC/RG Menzies Fellowship for 2013 has been awarded to Dr Scott Sands.

 Dr Scott Sands

-Dr Scott Sands will undertake his CJ Martin/RG Menzies Overseas Biomedical Fellowship at Harvard Medical School and later at The Alfred in Melbourne.
-Scott is investigating whether obstructive sleep apnea – which is extremely common in patients with heart failure – is primarrily a breathing control disorder rather than anatomical disorder in this patient group.
+Dr Scott Sands will undertake his CJ Martin/RG Menzies Overseas Biomedical Fellowship in the Division of Sleep Medicine at Brigham and Women's Hospital and Harvard Medical School, and later back in Australia at The Alfred in Melbourne.
+Scott is investigating whether obstructive sleep apnea – which is extremely common in patients with heart failure – is primarily a breathing control disorder rather than anatomical disorder in this patient group.

 Scott is concurrently investigating approaches to treat those patients with a primary control disorder using a combination of non-invasive therapies to reduce each component in the pathway to control instability.
 Patients will be selected for successful treatment using novel techniques to assess breathing control using routine clinical signals.
 Ultimately the goal is to provide new insights into the mechanisms underlying sleep apnea in this vulnerable population, and provide alternative treatment options beyond those that require a mask to be worn at night.

 The Robert Gordon Menzies Scholarship to Harvard University is jointly sponsored by The Harvard Club of Australia, the Australian National University and the Sir Robert Menzies Memorial Foundation and is administered by the ANU.
 The scholarship is awarded to scholars on the basis of their potential for making a significant contribution to Australia and on their intellectual ability, leadership qualities and breadth of vision.
 The Menzies Foundation was represented in the selection process by Ms Edwina Menzies.